Official Secrets Act 1911: Section 11 – Saving for laws of British possessions

 Provided that the suspension of this Act, or of any part thereof, in any British possession shall not extend to the holder of an office under His Majesty who is not appointed to that office by the Government of that possession.

-The words omitted were repealed by section 1(1) of, and part XII of schedule 1 to, the Statute Law (Repeals) Act 1986.
+The words omitted were repealed by section 1(1) of, and part XII of schedule 1 to, the Statute Law (Repeals) Act 1986, which came into force on 2 May 1986.

 The power conferred by this section has been exercised by the following Orders: